What is breech position?

 How is a breech position diagnosed?

-Your doctor may also learn that your baby is breech when he or she checks your
+During a routine exam late in your pregnancy, your doctor will feel your upper and lower belly and may do a fetal ultrasound to find out if your baby is breech.
+Your doctor may also learn that your baby is breech when he or she checks your cervix.

 How is breech position treated?